Signed in as:

-Shawn and Jeff are deputies for the King County Sheriff's Office in Seattle, WA.
-Shawn has been a deputy for 23 years and Jeff has been a deputy for 31 years.
+Shawn is a deputy for the King County Sheriff's Office in Seattle, WA.
+Shawn has been a deputy for 24 years and Jeff recently retired from the King County Sheriff's Office after 32 years.

 Please feel free to contact us if you are in need of confidential assistance.
 We are here to help refer you to any resources you may need.